Ephesians in the Bible with Gods masterpiece in it

 You are forgiven (Ephesians 1: 7 & 4: 32a)

-His marvelous workmanship
+God’s marvelous workmanship

 Psalms 139, verses 13 to 16, describes perfectly how we were created by a perfect God as His masterpiece.
+This Bible verse describes how we are a work of beauty, the work of God’s hands.

 “You made all the delicate, inner parts of my body and knit me together in my mother’s womb.
 Thank you for making me so wonderfully complex!
 Your workmanship is marvelous—how well I know it.